 Greece is generally a very safe place, and there is very little serious crime.
 They have one of the lowest costs of living in the European Union, although cities such as Athens are generally more expensive than the rest of the country.
-The standard of living is high, particularly if you are living in Greece on an expat contract.
+The standard of living is high, particularly if you are living in Greece on an expat contract to become digital nomad.

 Greeks are famed for being exceptionally welcoming and friendly.
 The Greek Orthodox Church is an integral part of Greece, and 99% of the population follow this religion.